 Das Schmetterlingshaus is a house of butterflies!

 The temperature and humidity will almost knock you down.
-After you come back to your senses, you are free to walk around and admire around 400 big, free-flying butterflies.
+After you come back to your senses, you are free to walk around and admire the approximately 400 big, free-flying butterflies.
 Even for someone who’s not a huge fan of these insects, the experience is still spectacular.

 You can watch hundreds of butterflies flying around in an artificially created rainforest atmosphere and simply enjoy the peace and beauty of this experience.
 Surrounded by waterfalls, small ponds, and bridges, you will find a great sight, where you can also find information about the butterflies on the display boards.
 A special highlight is definitely the huge Atlas Butterfly, with its enchanting coloring and a maximum wingspan of up to 30 cm!